Vanille-N/Prime-test/README.md

 [...]
 ```

+Again, each call to `DELTA` is *not* a command to add a new state, rather it expands into the state itself.

 ### NOTE #1 : Program size
 Taking `prime_test/prime.c` as an example, let us study the size of the machine.